Woolverine94/biniou/README.md

 ## CUDA support

-biniou is natively cpu-only, to ensure compatibility with a wide range of hardware, but you can easily activate CUDA support through Nvidia CUDA (if you have a functionnal CUDA 12.1 environment) or AMD ROCm (if you have a functionnal ROCm 5.6 environment) by selecting the type of optimization to activate (CPU, CUDA or ROCm for Linux), in the WebUI control module.
+biniou is natively cpu-only, to ensure compatibility with a wide range of hardware, but you can easily activate CUDA support through Nvidia CUDA (if you have a functional CUDA 12.1 environment) or AMD ROCm (if you have a functional ROCm 5.6 environment) by selecting the type of optimization to activate (CPU, CUDA or ROCm for Linux), in the WebUI control module.

 Currently, all modules except Chatbot, Llava and faceswap modules, could benefits from CUDA optimization.